Imagine you've committed to becoming a healthier version of yourself. And, imagine you want to use data to help you.

-This is part of why we developed the Inclusion Survey in partnership with Paradigm.
+This is why we developed the Inclusion Survey in partnership with Paradigm.
 Our survey goes further than representation.
 It measures the employee experience.
-In an inclusive company, no aspect of an employee’s unique, social identity impacts their ability to be successful.
+In an inclusive company, no aspect of an employee’s unique social identity impacts their ability to be successful.

-Designed as an open-source project, the Inclusion Survey captures engagement metrics, seven research-based constructs of inclusion and individual demographic data.
+Designed as an open-source project, the Inclusion Survey captures engagement metrics, seven research-based constructs of inclusion, and individual demographic data.
 It’s the first tool to accurately measure inclusion as well as diversity.
-It allows organizations to understand if underrepresented groups are having a different employee experience to a majority group, which is a better indicator of health than relying on representation.
+It allows organizations to understand if underrepresented groups have a different employee experience from a majority group, which is a better indicator of health than relying on representation.

 Now that we’ve run the survey with tech companies in Silicon Valley and beyond, we’ve aggregated and studied the results, which are presented in our Diversity, Inclusion, and Intersectionality Report.
-Belonging is the strongest and most consistent driver of engagement; diversity is not.
+Belonging is the most robust and consistent driver of engagement; diversity is not.

 Reason #2 - Diversity metrics ignore our unique combination of traits

-We are more than just men, women, white or black.
-The Head of People at Culture Amp is a white woman – and a mother.
-I am an Asian male – and gay.
+We are more than just men, women, white, or black.
+The Head of People at Culture Amp is a white woman - and a mother.
+I am an Asian male - and gay.
 By reducing our unique combination of traits into the easiest ones to measure, we are holding ourselves to only a few visible metrics.
 Our diversity is in the breadth of our experiences, backgrounds, and visions of the future.
-Don’t lump me into the “Asian male” group; I’m much more complex than that.
+Our diversity is intersectional.
+Don't lump me into the “Asian male” group - I'm much more complex than that.

 Using only race and gender is not indicative of an inclusive culture because our race and gender are only two of our traits that may not necessarily be the defining part of our identity.
-A white man in his thirties, who is single, from an upper-class background, who has a PhD is different to a white man in his fifties with a high school degree who is a caregiver for a sick parent.
+A white man in his thirties, who is single, from an upper-class background, who has a Ph.D. is different from a white man in his fifties with a high school degree who is a caregiver for a sick parent.
 Our current diversity metrics are too narrow if they lump these people into the same category.
-For this very reason, traditional diversity metrics have failed to drive programs that honor our complex identities.
+Therefore, traditional diversity metrics have failed to drive programs that honor our complex identities.
 We need intersectional approaches to workplace diversity because our social identities (race, gender, class, sexuality, age) overlap and intersect in dynamic ways, often defying the stereotypes of any singular group.

 I have seen some companies take action based on their diversity metrics with forced training and one-off interventions.
-Those certainly won’t have a long-lasting impact; they serve to merely ‘check the box’.
+Those certainly won’t have a long-lasting impact; they serve to merely "check the box."
 I have heard of programs or processes that are focused on women as a singular group.
 Inadvertently, this sent the message that women only care about issues that are exclusively and exhaustively relevant to women and ignored the issues that queer women, black women, and single mothers face at work.
-Kimberle Crenshaw points out that the very act of categorizing our group identities has the paradoxical effect of downplaying intersecting identities of individual members.
-At the center of this Catch-22 is the biggest reason diversity metrics divide us.
+Kimberle Crenshaw points out that categorizing our group identities has the paradoxical effect of downplaying the intersecting identities of individual members.
+At the center of this Catch-22 is the most significant reason diversity metrics divide us.

 Reason #3 - Diversity metrics ostracize white men

-Earlier this year I presented with McKendree Hickory at LifeLabs Learning and her presentation was the missing piece to uncovering why diversity metrics don’t work.
-Diversity metrics proliferate shame, fear, and uncertainty – creating an environment where people don’t genuinely want to get involved.
+Earlier this year I presented with McKendree Hickory at LifeLabs Learning, and her presentation was the missing piece to uncovering why diversity metrics don't work.
+Diversity metrics proliferate shame, fear, and uncertainty - creating an environment where people don't want to get involved.

-When it’s time to share diversity metrics, most leaders are not proud of their statistics.
-When there’s so much focus on improvement but the numbers are abysmal as always, most people experience some form of shame.
-And it actually results in sharing less; so we are exposed to narrower perspectives and feel less ownership.
+When it's time to share diversity metrics, most leaders are not proud of their statistics.
+When there's so much focus on improvement, but the numbers are abysmal, most people experience some form of shame.
+And it results in sharing less, so we are exposed to narrower perspectives and feel less ownership.

 ‘Us vs. them’ heightens our safety response: uncertainty.
-Chances are that straight white men won’t have the same life experiences as someone whose community has been deeply affected by the Black Lives Matter movement or by the Orlando Massacre.
-Understandably, there’s uncertainty in how to respond to events like this, and that is often interpreted as ignorance or negligence by those that are in need of empathy.
-This makes it more challenging to communicate when difficult issues happen outside of work.
+Chances are that straight white man won't have the same life experiences as someone whose community has been deeply affected by the Black Lives Matter movement or by the Orlando Massacre.
+Understandably, there's uncertainty about how to respond to events like this, and that is often interpreted as ignorance or negligence by those that need empathy.
+This makes communicating more challenging when complex issues happen outside of work.